hong-chen/er3t/docs/index.rst

    :width: 400px

-The Education and Research 3D Radiative Transfer Toolbox (EaR³T, /ɜːt/) is a Python software package designed for radiative transfer and remote sensing applications.
+The Education and Research 3D Radiative Transfer Toolbox (EaR³T, /ɜːt/) is a Python software package developed for cutting-edge radiative transfer and remote sensing applications.
 It provides high-level interfaces to automate the process of performing IPA/3D radiative transfer calculations for measured or modeled cloud/aerosol fields using publicly available IPA/3D radiative transfer models including MCARaTS, libRadtran (IPA only), and SHDOM (under development).